-Project Two: Professional Partnerships: Public Administration
+Professional Partnerships: The Judicial System and Public Administration.

-This program will provide approximately 80-100 participants from Pakistan and the United States the opportunity to study public administration techniques and processes in both countries and for Pakistani professionals to do internships with public administration professionals in the U.S. Successful programs will achieve the following:
+This program will provide approximately 100 participants from Afghanistan and the United States the opportunity to study the legal systems and public administration techniques and processes in both countries and for Afghan professionals to take part in internships with legal and public administration professionals in the U.S. Successful programs will achieve the following:

-• Demonstrate Pakistani and American public administration systems and approaches each country uses at the federal, regional, and local levels.
+• Demonstrate Afghan and American legal and public administration systems and approaches each country uses at the regional and local levels.

-• Share strategies employed by American and Pakistani professionals to counter corruption and bureaucratic entanglements in public administration.
+• Share strategies employed by American and Afghan professionals to counter corruption and bureaucratic entanglements in the legal and public administration systems.

-• Establish structured interaction among American and Pakistani participants designed to develop enduring professional ties.
-Proposals should include a comprehensive three- to four-week U.S.based group educational and internship program for public administrative professionals.
+• Establish structured interaction among American and Afghan participants designed to develop enduring professional ties.

+Proposals should include a comprehensive U.S.-based group educational and internship program for legal and public administrative professionals.
 One grant will be awarded for this project for a period of two to three years.

-Competitive proposals will demonstrate experience and contacts with relevant public administration professionals, organizations, and educational institutes to program the U.S. components of this program.
+Competitive proposals will demonstrate experience and contacts with relevant legal and public administration professionals, organizations, and educational institutes to program the U.S. components of this program.
 If a subcontractor is proposed for the internship placement, its experience and relevance with public administration needs to be explained.
-Competitive proposals should also demonstrate an understanding of the structure of the Pakistani government and civil service.
+Competitive proposals should also demonstrate an understanding of the structure of the Afghan government, civil service, and legal systems.

-Each U.S.-based component will begin with a group orientation (preferably in Washington, DC) with workshops, lectures, and site visits to introduce participants to the basics of public administration in the United States.
+Each U.S.-based component will begin with a group orientation (preferably in Washington, DC) with workshops, lectures, and site visits to introduce participants to the basics of the legal system and public administration in the United States.
 This should be followed by hands-on internship components at appropriate host U.S. work sites to see these practices at work.
 Internships should be developed for small groups consisting of not more than three persons.
-A final de-briefing session in Washington, DC, for each group should also be included in the proposal.
+A final debriefing session in Washington, DC, for each group should also be included in the proposal.

-Audience: Participants should be public administration professionals, who currently hold positions within administrative bodies, and have at least five years of active experience in the field.
-Note: Pakistani groups should be arranged according to the level of public administration in which they work.
-Proposals should demonstrate an ability to implement programs based on all three levels of public administration federal, provincial, and local.
+Audience: Participants should be professionals, who currently hold positions within administrative or legal bodies, and have at least five years of active experience in the field.
+Note: Afghan groups should be arranged according to the professional level in which they work, and by their language ability.
+Proposals should demonstrate an ability to implement programs based in the provincial and local levels.